-July 4th is a day for celebration here in the U.S. Fireworks and parties are all fun for us, but can be terrifying to our pets.
+July 4th is a day for celebration here in the U.S. Due to COVID-19 concerns, this year will be different, but there are still some safety measure to keep in mind.
+Fireworks and parties are all fun for us, but can be terrifying to our pets.
 Unfortunately, July 4th is the day of the year when the largest number of cats are lost.

 Here are a few July 4th safety tips for cats:

 For cats highly prone to anxiety, there are many anti-anxiety products available.
-Although this post specifies solutions for cats, if you have dogs that are stressed by July 4th fireworks, most of these will work for them, too (exception would be Feliway).
+Although this post specifies solutions for cats, most of these will work for dogs, too (exception would be Feliway).

 July 4th Calming Solutions